SchoolofComputerScience/scs-api/src/content/undergraduate-admissions.md

 ---
 # Undergraduate Admissions

+*Interested in visiting SCS?
+Fill out [our visitor form](https://www.cs.cmu.edu/registration/node/2103 "visitor form") to get in touch with us.*

 ## Admission to Bachelor of Science Programs

-Admission to Bachelor of Science programs in the School of Computer Science are administered by the [Carnegie Mellon Office of Undergraduate Admissions](http://admission.enrollment.cmu.edu/).
+Admission to Bachelor of Science programs in the School of Computer Science are administered by the [Carnegie Mellon Office of Undergraduate Admissions](http://admission.enrollment.cmu.edu/ "Carnegie Mellon Office of Undergraduate Admissions" ).
 For application requirements, deadlines and information, please refer to the Undergraduate Admissions [website](http://admission.enrollment.cmu.edu/).

 For a complete list of undergraduate program offerings at the School of Computer Science, please see the Undergraduate Programs page.